just-containers/s6-overlay/README.md

 ### Logging

-Our overlay provides a way to handle logging easily, as it's based in `s6`, it already provides logging mechanisms out-of-the-box via [`s6-log`](http://skarnet.org/software/s6/s6-log.html)!.
+Our overlay provides a way to handle logging easily since `s6` already provides logging mechanisms out-of-the-box via [`s6-log`](http://skarnet.org/software/s6/s6-log.html)!.
 We also provide a helper utility called `logutil-service` to make logging a matter of calling one binary.
 This helper does the following things:
 - read how s6-log should proceed reading the logging script contained in `S6_LOGGING_SCRIPT`
-- drop privileges in favor of nobody (defaulting to 32768:32768 if it doesn't exist)
+- drop privileges to the `nobody` user (defaulting to `32768:32768` if it doesn't exist)
 - clean all the environments variables
-- initiate logging by executing s6-log, :-)
+- initiate logging by executing s6-log :-)

 This example will send all the log lines present in stdin (following the rules described in `S6_LOGGING_SCRIPT`) to `/var/log/myapp`: